gildas-lormeau/zip.js/BENCHMARKS.md

 the table, does not parallelize via concurrent `add()`.
 Keep the default level to keep the native-backend parallelism, or pair a custom level with Web Workers (below).

-That fallback costs more than a backend switch, and the [level tables](#level-against-level) measure how much: how much speed a lower level actually buys depends on how fast the host's own zlib is, and on Deno it buys nothing at all — `level: 5` there is slower *and* larger than the default.
+That fallback costs more than a backend switch: how much speed a lower level actually buys depends on how fast the host's own zlib is, and on Deno it buys nothing at all — `level: 5` there is slower *and* larger than the default (590 ms / 6.6 MB against 418 ms / 6.2 MB on the 20 MB text, one thread; on Node the same request is the ordinary trade, 514 ms against 696 ms for 7 % more bytes).

 ### Parallelism is runtime-dependent